xibosignage/xibo-manual/source/en/tour_forms.md

 The CMS presents most transactions (actions that **add**/**edit** or **delete** in some way) using **Forms**.

-The screenshot below gives an example of a how a form may look using the **Add Layout** form:
+The screenshot below gives an example of a how a form may look using the **Edit Layout** form:

 ![Add Layout Form](img/v3_forms_add_layout.png)